LukePappa/Ourism/synthesis.md

-Direct, preconceptual reality may be articulated as qualia, qualia then as physics, physics as mathematics, and mathematics as logic.
+Being is direct, preconceptual reality.
+It may be articulated as qualia, qualia then as physics, physics as mathematics, and mathematics as logic.
+The universe is a boundless act of self-realization, where everything present at its inception is subject to a timeline wherein it comes to recognize itself as being.